San Francisco 49ers: Bill Walsh years (1979–1988)

 The highlight of the 1980 season, and a sign of good things to come, came in Week 14.
 The 49ers trailed the New Orleans Saints, who at the time were winless at 0–13, 35–7 at halftime.
-However, led by Joe Montana, the 49ers made (what was then) the greatest comeback in NFL history, coming back to tie the score in regulation and winning the game in overtime with a field goal by Ray Wersching to give the 49ers an incredible 38–35 victory.
+However, led by Joe Montana, the 49ers made (what was then) possibly the greatest comeback in NFL history, coming back to tie the score in regulation and winning the game in overtime with a field goal by Ray Wersching to give the 49ers an incredible 38–35 victory.
 It was this game, which marked Montana's first big NFL comeback win, that won Montana the quarterback job full-time.
 A number of key players emerged for the 49ers in 1980.
 Among them were Dwight Clark, who led the 49ers with 82 receptions and just under 1,000 yards receiving, and running back Earl Cooper, who ran for over 700 yards.